-Sometimes when you install or update printer driver it does not work properly for some reason and the only way is to remove the printer driver which was installed before and install fresh.
+Sometimes when you install or update the printer driver, it does not work correctly for some reason, and the only way is to remove printer driver which was installed before and install fresh.
 To do that there are one or two ways, depending on which works for you nicely.

 Now before I get into details of it lets us understand one thing.
-Windows 7 gives you a straight option to delete a printer by just selecting and choose Remove printer when you right click.
-Though it removes the printer from the list but the drives stay back.
-Though I really wish that a option was given to me that helped me in removing the driver also but that’s not that case.
+Windows 7 gives you a straightforward option to delete a printer by just selecting and choose Remove printer when you right click.
+Though it removes the printer from the list, the drives stay back.
+Though I wish that an option was given to me that helped me in removing the driver also, that’s not that case.

-Instructions to remove Printer driver from Windows 7 :
+How to completely remove printer driver from Windows 10/8/7

-- This place lists down all the programs installed in your computer.
+- It will list down all the programs installed on your computer.

 - If you find that in the list, select and uninstall with a right click.

 Apart from uninstalling the Printer Software, it will also remove the printer driver.
 Make sure to keep the printer disconnected.
 Next time when you connect the printer again, Windows update will download it or will use a generic print driver.